pian13131/sngn/Leetcode/Leetcode.md

 - [x] 20   Valid Parentheses
 - [x] 22   Generate Parentheses
-- [ ] 32   Longest Valid Parentheses
 - [ ] 241   Different Ways to Add Parentheses
 - [ ] 301   Remove Invalid Parentheses

 - One case of **combination**, which has special **constrain**: